formulabun/go.formulabun.club/README.md

 ## Setting up a development environment

-First of, **DO NOT CLONE THIS REPOSITORY.** This is only a collection of the packages and only serves the godoc site on [godoc.formulabun.club]() and contains build and release docker compose files.
-It is not meant for development.
+First of, **THIS IS NOT THE REPOSITORY TO DEVELOP IN.** This is only a collection of the packages, mostly serves the godoc site on [godoc.formulabun.club]() and contains build and release docker compose files.
+It is not really meant for development.

 Instead, clone the packages (the submodules in this repository) you want to work on in `GOPATH/go/src/go.formulabun.club/`.